Calculating scattering rates¶

 where is the unit cell volume, is the density of states, and is the Fermi–Dirac distribution given in the transport properties section.

 The piezoelectric differential scattering rate is given by

-where is the static dielectric constant and is the dimensionless piezoelectric coefficient.
+where is the dimensionless piezoelectric coefficient.

 - Abbreviation: PIE

 - References: 1